-In the first stanza of this piece the speaker begins with three questions.
+In the first stanza of ‘The Good-Morrow’, the speaker begins with three questions.
 They all inquire into the state of his and his lover’s lives before they were known to one another.
 He wonders allowed, addressing his lover, what “by my troth” (or what in the world) they did before they loved.
 This question and those which follow are rhetorical.
 He does not expect a real answer.

-In the next line he asks if they were “not weaned till then.”
-He does not believe the two were truly adults, separated from their mother’s milk, until they met.
+In the next line, he asks if they were “not weaned till then.”
+He does not believe the two were truly adults, separated from their mother’s milk until they met.
 Their lives did not begin until they gave up “country pleasures.”
 They became more sophisticated and less dependent on childish pleasures.

-In the fourth line he asks if they were sleeping like the “Seven Sleepers.”
+In the fourth line, he asks if they were sleeping like the “Seven Sleepers.”
 This is a reference to a story regarding seven children buried alive by a Roman emperor.
 Rather than dying, they slept through their long entombment to be found almost 200 years later.
 It is like the speaker has his lover were in stasis until they could be unearthed at the proper time and brought together.

 The final three lines of the stanza answer his previous questions.
-He says, yes, of cours, everything he said is the truth.
+He says, yes, of course, everything he said is the truth.
 Anything he experienced before getting with this current lover was not real.
 It was only a fancy.

 And now good-morrow to our waking souls,